 The laundry includes a large washing machine and dryer, or you can use the original Hills Hoist

 From the cottage it's only a 5 minute downhill walk to the coffee and cakes of Gundary Store.
-A further 10 minutes flat walk takes you to the river, and then it's only 10 minutes more on to town along the river on a shady path.
+A further 5 minutes flat walk takes you to the river, and then it's only 10 minutes walk to town along the river on a shady path.
 On this path you won't even need to cross the highway in busy summer times

-Moruya is only a short drive from many many beaches, some of which you won't have to share with anyone but seagulls.
-It's only a 5 minute drive to Moruya Heads main beach for a surf, playground or the walk to Pedro Point, or for children the more sheltered Shelley Beach in the Eurobodalla National Park at the Moruya river mouth, with BBQs and Moruya Heads cafe.
-Congo is 15 minutes to the southeast, where the creek is great for kids to paddle and explore, or the Congo beach behind the dunes for surfing.
-Just further south is Bingi beach and Mullinburra Point for beachcombing and exploring, as well as many beaches between on the Bingi Dreaming Track.
-One Tree Beach at Tuross Head is another great patrolled swimming beach, whilst Tuross has two lakes for fishing, paddling and also fabulous fish and chips whilst watching the sun set over the lake from the Boatshed deck over fish and chips.
+Moruya is only a short drive from many beaches, some of which you won't have to share with anyone but seagulls.
+It's only a 5 minute drive to Moruya Heads main beach for a surf, playground and the Salty Earth cafe, or the more sheltered Shelley Beach in the Eurobodalla National Park at the Moruya river mouth.
+Congo, Bingi or Tuross Head beaches are 15 minutes drive to the southeast, and Tuross also has two lakes for fishing and paddling.
+Broulee and Mossy Point beaches and the Tomaga River are 15 drive northeast.

 Near the town boat jetty is the Moruya Memorial Swimming Pool, now 50 years young and still a great place to get a lane to yourself and do some quiet laps.
-There is also a toddler and children's pool and bouncing castle on the weekends in summer.
+There is also a toddler and children's pool and bouncing castle on summer weekends.

 The Moruya Golf Course is literally down the road, and has 18 long holes.
 There are 3 other golf courses in the Eurobodalla, including the challenging Narooma golf course, just 30 minutes to the south.